koleaby4/dom-designs/README.md

 Automated tests using [cypress](https://www.cypress.io) have been added to landing and services sections.
 We also created a task to [add more automated tests](https://github.com/koleaby4/dom-designs/issues/20) in the future.

-Two accessibility acanners were used to validate website:
+Two accessibility scanners were used to validate website:
    * [aXe](https://www.deque.com/axe)
    * [Lighthouse](https://developers.google.com/web/tools/lighthouse/)